riazarbi/equity_analysis/README.md

+---
+output:
+  word_document: default
+  html_document: default
+---
 # INTRODUCTORY NOTE
-This prject aims to build out a complete analysis pipeline for equity analysis.
+This project aims to build out a complete analysis pipeline for equity analysis.
 It encompasses the full chain from acquisition all the way to visualization.

 # To Do
 Move the entire workflow from a files-and-folders data structure to a log-centric structure.